 Before diving into fancy personalizations and tricks of the trade, always remember the purpose of cold emailing as a practice.
-You need to generate a response, not close the deal all at once.
+You need to generate a prospecting sales email response, not close the deal all at once.

 Many salespeople—novices and experts alike—handicap their cold email conversion rates because they use this sales medium for the wrong reasons.

-Simply put, cold sales emails are not a way to close deals with zero interaction, but a friendly and informative knock on the prospect’s inbox door.
+Simply put, cold emails are not a way to close deals with zero interaction, but a friendly and informative knock on the value proposition prospect’s inbox door.
 Your goal should be to get your potential customer to open the door and invite you in for a chat.

 Cold sales emails are most successful when they’re employed as a tool to build meaningful relationships.
 The call-to-action at the end of a prospecting email should not be to purchase.